AIXjing/notes/src/english/speaking.md

     *to accept a challenge with confidence*

-    Fifty new phrasal vers?
+    Fifty new phrasal verbs?
 Yeah, **bring it on**!

 5. **to bring up**

     *to mention in conversation*

-    You should'nt **bring up** politics in this house unless you're ready for a long discussion.
+    You shouldn't **bring up** politics in this house unless you're ready for a long discussion.

 6. **to call off**